Anomalous Josephson effect and rectification in junctions between Floquet topological superconductors: Introduction

 On average, a net current can be driven by periodic in time potentials applied to small regions in transport channel connected to reservoirs~\cite{thouless83,brouwer98,switkes99,brouwer01,avron01,moskalets02,agarwal07,agarwal07prb,soori10}.
 This phenomenon known as quantum charge pumping has also been extended to superconducting systems~\cite{blaauboer02,governale05,soori20pump}.
 A recent surge of activities in superconducting diode effect~\cite{waka17,qin17,siva18,lust18,hoshino18,yasuda19,ando2020,ita2020,baum2022,moodera,wu2022,souto} was followed by investigation of Josephson diode effect in periodically driven Josephson junctions~\cite{soori22sde,paaske22}.
-The maximum and minimum values of Josephson current when the superconducting phase difference is varied in a Josephson junction not being equal in magnitude and opposite in sign marks Josephson diode effect.
+The maximum and minimum values of Josephson current in the current phase relation of a Josephson junction not being equal in magnitude and opposite in sign marks Josephson diode effect.
 When the junction between two superconductors is periodically driven, the current varies as a function of time and the current averaged over (infinitely) long time quantifies the charge transferred from one superconductor to the other.
 Such a long time averaged current is essentially carried by Floquet states.
+Josephson junctions consisting of regions with spin orbit coupling and Zeeman field are known to exhibit a nonzero Josephson current in the absence of a superconducting phase difference - an effect known as anomalous Josephson effect~\cite{yokoyama14,campagnano15,mintillo18}.
+These developments motivate us to study anomalous current and nonequilibrium Josephson diode effect in junctions between Floquet superconductors.
+Periodically driven Kitaev chain offers a rich playground since it hosts different phases wherein there can be no Floquet Majorana fermions or multiple pairs of Floquet Majorana fermions or also anomalous Floquet end modes depending on the choice of parameters.
+The role played by Floquet Majorana fermions and anomalous end modes is an interesting aspect which can be studied in periodically driven Kitaev chain.